What Does Palliative Care Mean and When Is It Time to Seek It?

 x min read

-But what does palliative care mean?
+But what does palliative care mean exactly?
+What does it include?

 It goes beyond traditional treatments.
-It focuses on symptom management, emotional support, and open communication.

 Palliative care doesn't only address physical symptoms.
 It also deals with the emotional and social needs of the patient.